alexma01/stargazers/README.md

 ## Installation

-To avoid getting the "rate limit" error from the server, you can set your own github token between the environment variables (`.env`)
+To avoid getting the "rate limit" error from the server, you can set your own github token in the environment variables (`.env`)